 The treasurer works out of the national office and is elected for a term of four years.
+A treasurer must be employed by the University of Oklahoma.

 Four Representatives:

 These are appointed by the governing bodies of Mu Alpha Theta's four partner organizations: The Mathematical Association of America, the National Council of Teachers of Mathematics, the Society of Industrial and Applied Mathematics, and the American Mathematical Association of Two-Year Colleges.